 We take our duty of confidentiality very seriously and we would only pass on information when we consider you or someone else to be at risk of significant harm, and the law allows us to do so.
 For example, if the police request us to share information then we consider the situation very carefully before agreeing or disagreeing to share.
 We might have to make a special request to our communications providers to find out about where you are.
 (A list of circumstances when we might have to share your data with others is provided in the Privacy section below.)

 For the purposes of training and monitoring of service quality, phone calls to our services may be listened to by additional members of staff or volunteers.
 All of the charity’s staff and volunteers are bound to adhere to our confidentiality policy.

 If you have any concerns or questions about confidentiality, just ask us at the beginning of your contact with us.

 What we do with your data

 Missing People keeps your personal information, i.e. information from which you can be identified, on a secure database to which only we have access.
 The use of a database means that we are able to quickly resume effective communication even when last contact was a while ago with another member of staff our team .
-We only store information that is related to a missing person case.
+We only store information that is related to a missing person case or identified individuals who we are supporting or taking action for.
 This can include sensitive personal information about the missing person and family members, e.g. their health and well-being, as well as records of our communications.
 We do not record telephone conversations but make notes about them.